-John Conlon’s commercial litigation and arbitration practice is particularly wide-ranging.
-He has significant experience in disputes that involve securities, commodities, banking, bankruptcy, hotels, real estate, employment, contracts, and intellectual property lawsuits.
-John has frequently represented clients in arbitration and in state and federal courts across the country.
-He recently completed a three week trial in the Southern District of New York, obtaining judgment in his client's favor on all counts.
+John Conlon is a co-leader of Mayer Brown's Commercial Litigation practice.
+John's litigation and arbitration practice is particularly wide-ranging.
+He has significant experience in disputes that involve bankruptcy, judgment enforcement, commodities, banking, securities, hotels, construction, real estate, employment, contracts, and intellectual property claims.
+John has frequently represented clients in state and federal courts across the country as well as in international and domestic arbitrations.
+He also counsels clients on drafting and structuring transactions to reduce litigation exposure.
+John recently completed a two week trial in the District of Las Vegas, obtaining a $60 million judgment in his client's favor on piercing the corporate veil and fraudulent conveyance claims.
 Areas of specialty include:

-Real Estate and Construction - Representing property owners and contractors in disputes over property rights, construction contracts, sales agreements and tax abatements.
+Real Estate and Construction - Representing property owners and contractors and governments in disputes over property rights, construction contracts, sales agreements and tax abatements.
 Clients include Starwood Capital, Morgan Stanley, Lincoln West Partners.
 W.S.
-Atkins and the Panama Canal Authority.
+Atkins, the Panama Canal Authority and the Government of Pakistan.

-Bankruptcy – Representing creditors and debtors in adversary proceedings and plan confirmation hearings, representing trustees in investigation and prosecution of claims.
-Clients include the Joint Administers of Maxwell Communications Corporation, Bank of Montreal, Fleet Capital, Nomura Capital, Bank of Nova Scotia, Generale Bank and Bucyrus Erie.
+Bankruptcy – Representing creditors and debtors in adversary proceedings and plan confirmation hearings, representing trustees in the investigation and prosecution of claims.
+Clients include the Joint Administers of Maxwell Communications Corporation, Bank of Montreal, Fleet Capital, Nomura Capital, Bank of Nova Scotia, Generale Bank, CIBC and Bucyrus Erie.

 Intellectual Property, Technology, Licensing and Non-Compete Agreements – Representing clients in disputes over use of intellectual property and technology, including claims for breach of contract, copyright and trademark infringement, confidentiality agreements and non-compete agreements.
 Clients include Sensus, Ziff Davis Media, New York Stock Exchange, Panera Bread, Brand Industries and Terrapinn Financial Training.